Montana-Media-Arts/441-web-tech-Spring2022-course/modules/week-12/_posts/2017-12-30-conclusions.md

 ---
-title: Week 12 Conclusions
+title: Week 11 Conclusions
-module: 12
+module: 11
 ---

 # Conclusions

-This week looked at the first of two different libraries.
-This one is a popular web game engine, and next week we will look at another library.
+You are doing a great job, and this was a combo week!
+I hope you found it interesting and enlightening.
+I hope it showed just how much you have learned.
+Until next week!